DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 >
 >Total execution time was 7.0 milliseconds

 The user can check the status of the chain with the following input.
-This will check for proof of work errors, the methodology can be explored in the BlockChain.java file.
+This will check for proof of work errors.

 >0.
 View basic blockchain status.
 >1.
 Add a transaction to the blockchain.